abisxir/alasgar/README.md

 ...
 ```

-That was all you need to do, if you compile and run it, you will see an empty window with a nicer [color](https://abisxir.github.io/alasgar/step2/build).
+That was all you need to do.
+If you compile and execute it, you will see an empty window with a slightly better [color](https://abisxir.github.io/alasgar/step2/build).

 First mesh